-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the then Prime Minister David Cameron.
 At Little Hoole we believe these values are reinforced regularly and in the following ways:

 We are proud and determined to ensure that everyone at Little Hoole feel that their voice counts.
 Parents, staff and children annually complete questionnaires and pupils have the opportunity to have their voices heard through our School Council.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind school rules, that they govern and protect us, the responsibilities that this involves and the consequences when rules are broken.
 Visits from authorities such as the Police; Fire Service; Lifeguards etc. are regular parts of our calendar and help reinforce this message.